dbt-checkpoint/dbt-checkpoint/HOOKS.md

 #### Arguments

-`--labels-keys`: list of the required keys in the labels part of the model.
+`--labels-keys`: List of the required keys in the labels part of the model.

 #### Example